testillano/logger/README.md

 check the log level in advance and also provides useful macro definitions to ease messages formatting:

-Sometimes you need to protect a whole block of code which only shall be processed when the appropriate log level is assigned:
+You should protect a whole block of code which only shall be processed when the appropriate log level is assigned:

 >    LOGDEBUG, LOGINFORMATIONAL, LOGNOTICE and LOGWARNING are used for that.
->

-Other times, you already have information available and just need to trace it inline:

->    TRACE is used for that.
->

 ## Integration